-Hundreds of colleges and universities have adopted ASEP courses as part of coaching and physical education programs.
-In the higher education setting, Coaching Principles is delivered as a semester-long course using instructor ancillaries specially developed for college and university instructors.
+Hundreds of colleges and universities have adopted our courses as part of coaching and physical education programs.
+In the higher education setting, Coaching Principles and Sport First Aid are delivered as semester-long courses using instructor ancillaries.
 Visit the Successful Coaching page on the Human Kinetics website for more information on higher education text and course adoption information, as well as access to instructor ancillaries.

 If you are an ASEP-certified instructor, we thank you for the work you do in preparing tomorrow's coaches to be effective teachers, trainers, and leaders of up-and-coming coaches and to navigate the ever-increasing challenges that coaches face.